Cars for the Driving Test Explained

 Driving instructors car

 The most frequent and ideal solution is to use the driving instructor’s car that you have been taking lessons in.
-When you start a course of driving lessons, it is often the case that you will take the practical test in the same vehicle as the lessons as instructors often use many reference markers, especially for the manoeuvres.
+When you start a course of driving lessons, it is often the case that you will take the practical test in the same vehicle as the lessons.
+This is beneficial as all cars feel different to drive and take a little time to get used to.
+Driving instructors often use many reference markers, especially for the manoeuvres.

-These reference markers are usually car specific and as each car is very different to drive, you will feel confident using the same car for the test.
+These reference markers are usually car specific, so using the same car for the test as you used on your lessons will help with confidence.
 Occasionally however, an instructor may become ill or their tuition car may breakdown making it necessary for you to source another car for the driving test.
 Ideally, try and source another driving instructors car.

 Book a car for the driving test